TheMelodyOfCode/Energycost-Calculator---A-pure-JavaScript-Project/README.md

 # Energycost-Calculator---A-pure-JavaScript-Project
-This project was all about working with JavaScript ONLY.
+This project was all about working with JavaScript. html and everything is created by JavaScript.

 I came up with this project at the beginning of the year when Russia invaded Ukrain and the Energycost in Germany were rising exponentially from one moment to another.